admhpr/oversight/content/notes/on-systems-thinking.md

 > “The bounded rationality of each actor in a system may not lead to decisions that further the welfare of the system as a whole.”

+System Traps and Opportunities

+Archetypes: System structures that exhibit standard or characteristic behaviors.
+These include problematic patterns of behavior.

+These systemic problems are often blamed on specific actors or events but the problems are more likely to be inherent to the system.

+“Blaming, disciplining, firing, twisting policy levers harder, hoping for a more favorable sequence of driving events, tinkering at the margins—these standard responses will not fix structural problems.”

+Archetype: Policy Resistance (aka “fixes that fail”)

+“Policy resistance comes from the bounded rationalities of the actors in a system, each with his or her own goals.”

+Example: Wars on drugs that fail to reduce the use or prevalence of drugs.

+Consider a single-system stock of the drug supply in a city.

+Consider the divergent goals of different subsystems or actors within the system:

+Addicts want to keep the drug stock high.
+Law enforcement wants to keep the drug stock low.
+Pushers want to keep it in the middle so prices are moderate (not too high and not too low).
+Average citizens want to be safe from crime.
+When one actor gains an advantage that moves the system stock (drug supply) to their advantage, the other actors will increase their efforts to move it in the opposite direction.
+The result is a standoff in which the stock remains constant (which nobody wants).

+Two possible resolutions:

+Overpower the system with one of the goals: this requires tremendous resources (say from law enforcement) and carries high costs whether it succeeds (resentment from the population, mass incarcerations, etc.).
+Capitulate (counterintuitive): stop spending resources and energy on enforcing or resisting.
+Example: Ending Prohibition in 1933 in the USA.

 ### Reference

 * [Thinking in Systems: A Primer](https://www.goodreads.com/book/show/3828902-thinking-in-systems)